gbv/paia/paia.md

 callback
   : A JavaScript callback method name to return JSONP instead of JSON.
 The
-    callback SHOULD only contain alphanumeric characters and underscores; any invalid characters MUST be stripped by a PAIA server.
-If callback is given, the response content type MUST be `application/javascript`. suppress_response_codes
+    callback MUST only contain alphanumeric characters and underscores.
+If a callback is given, the response content type MUST be `application/javascript`. suppress_response_codes
   : If this parameter is present, *all* responses MUST be returned with a
     200 OK status code, even [error responses](#error-response).